madjeek-web/Popup-Blocker-Pro/README.md

 <img src="https://github.com/madjeek-web/Popup-Blocker-Pro/raw/main/3d-glassy-Google-CHROME-Edg.jpg" width="900" height="346">

 STEP 1 : FIND AND DOWNLOAD THE FILE
-Go to the GitHub repository: https://github.com/madjeek-web/Popup-Blocker-Pro
+Go to the GitHub repository : https://github.com/madjeek-web/Popup-Blocker-Pro

 Look for the file popup-blocker-pro-chrome.zip in the file list (inside the releases folder)